wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/cluster.rst

 client_cert
 ^^^^^^^^^^^^

-Specifies the location of the used client side certificate file.
+Specifies the location of the client-side certificate file.

 +--------------------+-------------------------------------+
 | **Default value**  | n/a                                 |